 Know your market and industry

 A part of developing a great brand is knowing your competitors.
 Any time spent researching about them is never wasted.
 Marketers see this as a wise way to spend time.
 Why?
 You can learn best practices, see opportunities, know where your market is heading, etc. In the process, you might also want to update your brand and correct your course, thus saving time from unprofitable detours.1

 Establish yourself as an expert

 Sometimes many people seek advice on the same topics.
 One of the best ways to save time is to have a blog and direct people to well-written answers you have already spent time preparing.
 Create content aligned to your personal brand.
-Maybe you have one of those how-to guides type of article where people can learn from.
-You might also use it as reference on what you have accomplished.
-If you’re a writer and would like share your past work with others, you can just direct them to your page for reference.
+Maybe you have one of those how-to articles where people can learn from.
+You might also use it as a reference on what you have accomplished.
+If you’re a writer and would like to share your past work with others, you can just direct them to your page for reference.

 Opportunities will come knocking